princefishthrower/instagramize/README.md

 This is a Python 3 commandline tool which essentially automates what I was doing by hand before in GIMP.

-It takes two arguments:
+It takes three arguments:

 1. (Required) the image file name to 'instagramize'
 2. (Optional) the pixel radius of the gaussian blur applied to the background.
 The default is 10.
+3. (Optional) the border radius around the image.
+The default is no border.

 Ex:

-`python3 instagramizer.py mycoolphoto.jpg`
+`python3 instagramize.py mycoolphoto.jpg`

-or
+or to define gaussian blur:

-`python3 instagramizer.py mycoolphoto.jpg 15`
+`python3 instagramize.py mycoolphoto.jpg 15`

+or to define gaussian blur and border radius:

+`python3 instagramize.py mycoolphoto.jpg 15 10`

 This will create an instagramized photo under the same directory with the name `instagramized_mycoolphoto.jpg`.